 The formal hearing was conducted on March 28, 2005.
 The hearing officer acknowledged O’Hara’s witness request and again denied the request, “concluding that the testimony of those witnesses was not relevant to the issues to be examined.”
 O’Hara objected to the denial.
 The hearing officer then found O’Hara in violation of his parole supervision and recommended a 45-day jail sanction.

 On appeal, the Oregon Supreme Court rejected the Board’s argument that O’Hara was required to make an offer of proof at the hearing as to each witness’ testimony.
-“That might be an appropriate objection in formal litigation ...
+“That might be an appropriate objection in formal litigation,” the Court wrote.
+“An informal hearing, however, does ...

 The Oregon Supreme Court, sitting en banc, held that the Oregon Board of Parole (Board) had improperly deprived a parolee of his right to call witnesses at a revocation hearing.